‘Justice League’ To Feature Sexual Tension Between Wonder Woman And Batman

 How do you feel about Batman and Wonder Woman having sexual tension in Justice League?
 Let us know in the comment section below.

-Justice League premieres November 17.
+Justice League premieres on November 17.

 [Featured Image by Warner Bros.
 Studios]